-State programs helped add 123 new affordable homes to the state's inventory in PY16, which included 58 rental homes rehabilitated and 50 rental units constructed new with 13 homeownership units built new.
-The state also preserved the affordability of 870 homes through re-financing and substantial rehabilitation work.
-Total development cost in developing or preserving these 993 homes was over \$156 million.
+State programs helped add 248 new affordable homes to the state's inventory in PY17, which included 244 rental units constructed new with 4 homeownership units built new.
+The state also preserved the affordability of 897 homes through re-financing and substantial rehabilitation work.
+Total development cost in developing or preserving these 1,145 homes was over \$146 million.
 Subsidy programs described in the Consolidated Plan and subsequent action plans (State HOME, State CDBG, Building Homes Rhode Island, Lead Safe Homes Program, Thresholds Program and Low Income Housing Tax Credit Equity) combined to represent over \$53 million, or 34% of the total development cost.
-Utilizing the Federal Financing Bank funds through a risk-share program with the US Treasury expanded RIHousing's ability to provide first mortgages for the purpose of preservation.
-It should be noted that 75% of the total public funding comes through the Low Income Housing Tax Credit equity; smaller grant programs analyzed alone have much higher rates of leverage, especially when used as a source in the Low Income Housing Tax Credit project.
+Utilizing the Federal Financing Bank ("FFB") funds from the U.S. Treasury along with the risk-share program with the US Treasury expanded RIHousing's ability to provide first mortgages for the purpose of preservation.
+Through this approach RIHousing was able to preserve 930 units in 8 properties.
+It should be noted that 75% of the total public funding for multifamily housing comes through the Low Income Housing Tax Credit equity; smaller grant programs analyzed alone have much higher rates of leverage, especially when used as a source in the Low Income Housing Tax Credit project.